brenomatos/code-practice/README.md

 ```
 g++ -std=c++11 program.cpp
 ```
-# Algorithms
+# Graph Algorithms
-The graph algorithms I intend to implement here are the following:
+The graph algorithms I intend to implement are the following:
 * BFS
 * DFS (✔)
 * Prim